Get ready for Brexit

 We are proud that Brighton & Hove is a vibrant and diverse city.
 As a council, we value and encourage this diversity.
 We also take a leading role to increase equality, inclusion and fairness across the whole of our city.

 If you’re an EU citizen, you have had to deal with uncertainty and anxiety since the referendum.
 We want to reassure you that Brighton & Hove is your home and you will always be welcome here.
 You contribute to our diversity and help make our city unique.
-You are our friends, our neighbours and our colleagues, and have been valued members of our communities for decades.
-We hope you will continue to make Brighton & Hove your home for years to come.
+You are our family, our friends, our neighbours and our colleagues, and have been valued members of our communities for decades.
+We hope you will continue to make Brighton & Hove your home.

 We know that there has been a rise in hate crimes following the referendum.
-We do not and will never tolerate any hate incidents in our city.
+We do not tolerate any hate incidents in our city.
 Our community safety team works closely with the police and our communities to prevent hate incidents and support people affected.

-If you have been a victim of a hate incident, our community safety team are here to support you and provide advice.
+If you have been harmed by or witnessed a hate incident, our community safety team are here to support you and provide advice.
 You can contact our team by:

 - email: firstname.lastname@example.org